 - 1 1/2 cups granulated sugar

 - 1/4 tsp. cream of tartar

 - In a bowl, add the corn syrup, cornstarch and water (start with 1/8 cup first and then keep adding more until you reach your desired blood consistency.
 Whisk until smooth and no chunks of cornstarch remain.

-- Add the red colouring and begin adding the blue, one drop at a time.
-I only added two drops and the colour was perfect, but found when the blood dried on the cupcakes, it turned almost pinkish in colour.
+- Add the red coloring and begin adding the blue, one drop at a time.
+I only added two drops and the color was perfect, but found when the blood dried on the cupcakes, it turned almost pinkish in color.